kirkampong/TwitterGifBot/README.md

 * **RateLimitError** [https://developer.twitter.com/en/docs/basics/rate-limiting]
   - Error Msg >> `tweepy.error.RateLimitError: [{'message': 'Rate limit exceeded', 'code': 88}]`
-  Twitter is now enforcing rate limits on a per-user and per-app level :( which was an annoyance during testing.
+  Twitter is now enforcing rate limits on a per-user and per-app level, which was an annoyance during testing.
 May not be a big problem for now since the per-app threshold is ok.
 However should monitor logs from time2time for RLEs.